cvxlab/cvxlab/docs/source/user_guide.rst

    Once this step is completed, the numerical model can be generated and solved.

-8. :ref:`numerical-problem-init`: this step includes fetching exogenous data from excel input data file/s to the model SQLite database, loading and validating symbolic problem/s from model settings, and generating the numerical problem/s (based on *CVXPY* library).
+8. :ref:`numerical-problem-init`: this step includes fetching exogenous data from excel input data file/s to the model SQLite database, loading symbolic problem/s from model settings, and generating the numerical problem/s (as *CVXPY* problem object).
+   During the problem generation step, a comprehensive validation of symbolic problem and model data is performed to ensure that the symbolic problem is consistently defined, and that all necessary data entries are correctly provided.

    APIs:
       - :py:func:`cvxlab.Model.load_exogenous_data_to_sqlite_database`
       - :py:func:`cvxlab.Model.initialize_problems`

-9. :ref:`numerical-problem-run`: in this step, the numerical problem/s are solved based on user settings, including the adopted solver, the related verbosity level, and other settings.
+9. :ref:`numerical-problem-run`: in this step, the numerical problem/s are solved based on user settings, including selection of the adopted solver, the related verbosity level, and other numerical settings.

    API: :py:func:`cvxlab.Model.run_model`

 10. :ref:`export-model-results`: in case numerical problem/s have successfully
-    solved, numerical results are exported to the endogenous data tables of the SQLite database.
+    solved, numerical results are exported to endogenous data tables of the SQLite database.

     API: :py:func:`cvxlab.Model.load_results_to_database`